Dream-Swept-Gamers/Sweet-Memories/README.md

 # Sweet Memories: Ensuenos
-## About
+## Multiplayer Test
-### Skills USA
-Originally created for Skills USA: Maine 2022
-It won Third Place (Bronze)

-It is now being developed as a hobby project
+This branch has sever-client multiplayer.
+It's unlikely it'll be released to the public, and is simply being used as a way to learn how to create such a game.